WEBR Investors Have Opportunity to Lead Weber Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-9, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Weber Inc. ("Weber" or the "Company") (NYSE: WEBR).
+LOS ANGELES, Sept.
+15, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Weber Inc. ("Weber" or the "Company") (NYSE: WEBR).

 Class Period: August 2021 IPO